Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Results

 The most notable differences between the spin-aligned and precessing analyses arise in the luminosity distance $d_L$, total mass $M$, and primary aligned spin $\chi_{1z}$.
-Including precession systematically shifts $d_L$ to smaller values--- smaller even than the IMR result.
+Including precession systematically shifts $d_L$ to smaller values---smaller even than the IMR result.
+The $d_L$ posterior from Ref.~\cite{2024PhRvD.109b4024M} is in good agreement with our precessing results at both start times.
 The shift in $M$ follows the same trend, though in this case the precessing posterior moves closer to the IMR estimate.
-The effect on $\chi_{1z}$ becomes significant in the 12~ms analysis, where precession reduces the inferred value relative to the spin-aligned model.
-Finally, the in-plane spin components $(|\chi_{1\perp}|,|\chi_{2\perp}|)$ remain largely unconstrained, with the posterior favouring very small values more strongly than the IMR analysis.
+For this parameter, the results of Ref.~\cite{2024PhRvD.109b4024M} are consistent with the IMR analysis at 6~ms, but show a similar shift at 12~ms. The effect on $\chi_{1z}$ becomes significant in the 12~ms analysis, where precession reduces the inferred value relative to the spin-aligned model.
+Similarly, while consistent with the IMR analysis at 6~ms, the posterior from Ref.~\cite{2024PhRvD.109b4024M} shows better agreement with our precessing results at 12~ms. Finally, the in-plane spin components $(|\chi_{1\perp}|,|\chi_{2\perp}|)$ remain largely unconstrained, with the posterior favoring very small values more strongly than the IMR analysis.
+This is consistent with the results of Ref.~\cite{2024PhRvD.109b4024M} at both start times.
+The discrepancy between our analysis and those performed with \texttt{NRSur7dq4} at 6~ms may be related to the absence of the $(2,2,1)$ mode in our model~\cite{2023PhRvD.108j4020B,2026PhRvL.136d1403A}.
+More generally, we observe that, as the start time moves further away from the merger, the agreement between the two ringdown analyses (ours and that of Ref.~\cite{2024PhRvD.109b4024M}) improves.